top of page

 Hygiene 6.jpg

 When you look closely, you'll soon start to spot the same articles in many of these photos.
 The helmet for a washbasin/water carrier.
-The portable Coleman stove is interesting and proves that as well as heating food it was used to heat water for washing.
+The portable Coleman stove is interesting and proves that, as well as heating food, it was used to heat water for washing.
 Does anyone have one of these?

 Hygiene 4.jpg

-On the box can be seen the wash roll that companies like SOF sell.
+On the wooden box can be seen the wash roll that companies like SOF sell.
 At least there is some evidence that these were actually used!
 Sadly we can't even tell if these are officers or not.

 Hygiene 2.jpg